danieldmiller/WisconsinAutonomous.github.io/_posts/tutorials/2021-1-10-write-a-new-post.md

 tags: [tutorials, non-technical]
 ---

+_This post was primarily done by Cotes Chung, the creator of the Chirpy template we use for this website_.

 ## Template
 For convenience, we have provided a template markdown file you can use a starting point for your post.
 Please see [this post](/posts/post-template) if you want to start from there.